 - Family information meetings were held in preparation for this sacrament. - The children in Year 4 participated in a Reflection Day at the National Gallery of Victoria, guided through the gallery focusing on religious art with a focus on Eucharistic symbols and images.
-They also participated in a workshop where they created their own piece of art using a symbol of the Eucharist. - The children were presented to the community during a Saturday night mass before receiving the Sacrament of Eucharist and were presented with the prayer the 'Our Father'. - Celebration of the Sacrament of First Eucharist took place early Term 2 at the parish Mass on Sunday at 10:30am.
+They also participated in a workshop where they created their own piece of art using a symbol of the Eucharist.

-VALUE ADDED (Continued)
+First Eucharist (Continued):